What festivals to enjoy in September

 Rioja Wine Harvest Festival

-While the men work hard to appease the saint, the rest of the town is normally engrossed in revelry including gastronomic tastings, theatre, live music concerts as well as bullfighting.
+While the men work hard to appease the saint, the rest of the town is normally engrossed in revelry including gastronomic tastings, theatre and live music concerts.

 La Mercè Festival Barcelona